microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 libraries don't know how provide their customers the ability to deviate from Fluent 2 design like they could with v0, v7, or v8.

-We need to define a custom styling escape hatch mechanism or pattern for these partners.
+We need to define a custom styling mechanism or pattern for these partners.

 ## Background